 There is a range of e-learning facilities to support your development and there will be an expectation for you to complete work outside the classroom.

-The grade you receive at the end of your AQA GCSE English Language course is entirely based on your performance in two exam papers.
+The grade you receive at the end of your Edexcel GCSE English Language course is entirely based on your performance in two exam papers.

 As part of the interview process, all applicants will complete an initial assessment.